Marius Onofraș

-Daniel Marius Onofraș (born 17 August 1980) is a Romanian former professional footballer and current team manager of Liga II club Politehnica Iași.
+Daniel Marius Onofraș (born 17 August 1980) is a Romanian former professional footballer and current team manager of Liga III club USV Iași.

 Career

 Early years

 Marius Onofraș started his career at hometown club Politehnica Iași, moving through the youth systems and making his debut in the senior squad in 1998.

 Wanting to play in the Romanian Liga I, he moved to FC Brașov.
 Onofraş had a successful spell at FC Brașov playing also in the UEFA Europa League.
 In the summer of 2004 he rejoined his hometown club Politehnica Iași, now playing in the Romanian Liga I. With his good performances he helped them avoid relegation from the first tier of Romanian football.

 Unirea Urziceni

 Being spotted by Unirea Urziceni manager Dan Petrescu as a great talent he was bought alongside Politehnica Iași teammate Valeriu Bordeanu.
 He later signed a four-and-a-half-year contract with the Urziceni team.
 He went on to win the 2008–09 Liga I and play in UEFA Champions League, where he scored a goal in a 4–1 win against Rangers.